 Today we are living in an era of technological advancement where we are constantly looking for solutions to make lives easier and better.
-The blockchain technology has been present for years now and millions of people are part of this system.
+Blockchain technology has been present for years now and millions of people are part of this system.
 And now this technology has entered the arena of healthcare and is ready to revolutionize it in many ways.
 Basically, blockchains are digital ledgers of information and they are practically impermeable to breaching.
 This way, the way data is handled in healthcare will entirely transform.
 It will eliminate the third-party data handlers and will streamline the data sharing processes.

 In fact, in 2018, the health-related blockchain spending was estimated at around $177 million and it is expected to go up to a whopping amount of $5.6 billion by the time we reach 2025.
 With blockchains, old systems are evolving, leading to increased efficiency and at the same time is also cutting down the costs incurred in the healthcare industry.